cagov/data-infrastructure/docs/dbt-performance.md

 It is extremely important to balance time spent in optimizing model performance with compute costs and other concerns.
 If it takes you a day to optimize a model to run only a few seconds faster and save a few pennies per run, it's not likely worth the effort.
 Similarly, the use of incremental materilization can certainly reduce build time but introduce complexity and require a degree of monitoring to ensure integrity.

 ## Analyzing Performance in dbt
 With every dbt run or build several artifacts are generated in the target/ directory, including the run_results.json file.
 This includes detailed information on run execution and many people parse this to create dashboards to report on dbt performance and help with optimization and cost monitoring.
-There is an important caveate here: simply knowing how long a model took to run is important to uncover which models might need optimization, but cannot tell you anything about why they are performing poorly.
+There is an important caveat here: simply knowing how long a model took to run is important to uncover which models might need optimization, but cannot tell you anything about why they are performing poorly.

 ### Getting model timing: Local Development
 Every time you run a model dbt outputs timing, information which you can easily use identify non-performance models.
 The output will look like: